osquery/osquery/docs/wiki/development/building.md

 ## Building packages

-The packaging logic has been moved to the [osquery-packaging](https://github.com/osquery/osquery-packaging) repository, in an effort to make the release procedure avoid dependencies to the complexities of osquery.
+The packaging logic is now in a separate repository, [osquery-packaging](https://github.com/osquery/osquery-packaging).
 Packages are created in two steps:

 1. Create the package data from osquery/osquery
 2. Use the osquery/osquery-packaging logic to create the actual packages